 By and large, Big Law firms tend to charge clients incredibly high fees, and lawyers who work with these firms are able to earn higher salaries as a result.

 Big Law salary scale

-Lawyer salaries can vary widely depending on where you decide to practice.
+Lawyer salaries can vary widely depending on where you decide to practice and what field of law you choose to pursue.
 Further, lawyers tend to earn more as they progress in their careers, and especially once they have at least five or more years of experience.

 Recent figures from the National Association for Law Placement (NALP) also show that the size of the law firm plays a huge role in how much lawyers earn.
 Based on salary figures from 2021, here’s how median starting lawyer salaries stack up based on law firm size:

 |Law firm size||Median starting lawyer salaries in 2021|